Harry Devey

-Henry Prince Devey (September - December 1864 – 1940) was an English footballer who played in The Football League for Aston Villa.
+Henry Prince Devey (25 September 1864 – 25 April 1940) was an English footballer who played in the Football League for Aston Villa.

-Family

-He was one of five brothers who all played professional football, Ted and Will for Small Heath and Jack, Harry and Bob Devey for Aston Villa.
-Another brother, Abel, was a cricketer with Staffordshire.
+Personal life

+Henry Prince Devey was born in Birmingham on 25 September 1864.
+He came from a sporting family.
+His twin brother Bob played football for Aston Villa, but not in the Football League.
+Three nephews all played football professionally, Jack Devey for Aston Villa and England, Ted for Small Heath and Will for several Midlands-based clubs, and their brother Abel played Minor Counties cricket for Staffordshire.

+Outside football, Devey worked as an electroplater.
+He was married with a daughter.
+Devey died in a nursing home in Moseley, Birmingham, on 25 April 1940 at the age of 75.

 Playing career

-From 1881 to 1886 Devey played for two clubs for which there are no records, Aston Clarendon F.C. and Montrose F.C.
-(Birmingham).

-From 1886-1887 Devey played for Birmingham Excelsior a club founded in 1869.
+Devey played for Aston Clarendon, Montrose (Birmingham), and Birmingham Excelsior, from where he joined Aston Villa in August 1887.

-Season 1888-89
+Season 1888–89

-Harry Devey was a key member of the Aston Villa squad in the Football League inaugural season of 1888–1889.
+Harry Devey was a key member of the Aston Villa squad in the Football League inaugural season of 1888–89.
 Devey played in the first ever Villa League match on 8 September 1888 at Dudley Road, Wolverhampton then home of Wolverhampton Wanderers.
 The match ended 1-1.
 Devey was described as a keen, hard-tackler who had the ability, then rare for a defender at bringing the ball forward.
 He only missed one game in 1888-1889 and was part of the excellent Aston Villa defence (as Centre-Half) that only conceded 43 goals in 1888-1889 the 3rd lowest in the League in 1888–1889.
 As a centre-half he played in a defence that achieved one League clean-sheet and kept the opposition to one-League-goal-in-a-match on no less than on eight occasions.
 Aston Villa finished runners-up.

-Professional Baseball
+Professional baseball

 In 1890 Devey played professional baseball for Aston Villa in the National League of Baseball of Great Britain.